SaraswathiGolewar/Toxic-Tweets-Dataset-NLP/README.md

 # Toxic-Tweets-Dataset-NLP
 # Problem Statement
 The given dataset is a collection of Tweets.
-All the tweets are labelled as Toxic:0 and Non-Toxic:0.
-We have to apply the NLP methods and apply machine learning algorithms on theses models and produce the metrics for these particular models.
+All the tweets are labelled as Toxic:1 and Non-Toxic:0.
+We have to apply the NLP methods and machine learning algorithms on the given  models(BoW and TF-IDF) and produce the metrics to making decisions based on the comprehensive evaluation.

 # Libraries Used in Python
 1.pandas